electricjones/games-do-good-list/README.md

 - **[The Positive Effects of Video Games on Children](https://www.nerdmuch.com/games/148946/positive-effects-video-games-children/)** is a good review of some recent studies.
 - **[How video games affect the brain](https://www.medicalnewstoday.com/articles/318345.php)** is a review of brain-training games from [Medical News Today](http://www.medicalnewstoday.com) and includes references to academic material.
 - **[Can Video Games Make You Smarter?](https://www.youtube.com/watch?v=OOsqkQytHOs)** an overview of significant scientific studies that present how various video games and genres increase congnitive abilities and coping strategies.
+- **[Why Video Games Can be Good for You](https://www.gamedesigning.org/why-video-games-are-good/)** A list of 10 positive effects games can have, each with solid sources.
+- **[Yes, Video Games are Good...for Your Mind and Body](https://www.idtech.com/blog/video-games-are-good-for-you)** A detailed, but accessible description of the positive effects gaming can have on the body, brain, and mind.
+All with sources.

 ### [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg) - YouTube
 The premier YouTube channel on all things videogames from a serious perspective.